jaklithn/SqlGenerator/README.md

 * Download repository
 * Compile the code
 * Transfer files from bin/Release directory into any directory of your choice
-* Enter all connections strings into the config file
+* Enter required connections strings in the generated settings file or in the application
 * Execute